mikepenz/MaterialDrawer/README.md

 - modify the colors on the go
 - **uses the AppCompat support library**
 - comes with a basetheme which helps if you want an activity with a colored statusbar
-- the navigationdrawer is also und the statusbar
+- the navigationdrawer is also under the statusbar

 #Screenshots
 ![Image](https://raw.githubusercontent.com/mikepenz/MaterialDrawer/master/DEV/screenshots/screenshot1_small.png)